Shikha-Kumari10/CelebalTechnologies_projects/README.md

 ## Week 5
 Assignment: Develop a simple application to Create, Read, Update, and Delete (CRUD) entries in a MongoDB database using Mongoose.

+## Week 6
+Assignment: Create a RESTful API using Node.js and Express that supports basic CRUD operations on a resource (like users, products, etc.)